turingschool/front-end-curriculum/projects/module-1/intention-timer-pair.md

 ## Overview

 You'll be building an application that allows a user to set goals for their health and productivity, tied to an amount of time.
-After setting a timer for a certain goal, the user can log that activity to keep track of how they spend with time.
+Users will select an activity category, set the amount of time they want to spend on that activity, and start the timer.
+The app will log that activity to keep track of how the user has been spending their time.

 ## Set Up